-Posted November 5th, 2014 in Uncategorized
+Posted November 5th, 2014 in Aquatic Invasive Species

 In Alaska’s Kachemak Bay Research Reserve, invasive species prevention is taking on a new look.
 To prevent the spread of the invasive invertebrates while a local harbor undergoes renovations, officials have adopted the Be a Hero – Transport Zero logo and slightly modified the message to encourage those involved in the reconstruction to follow a few easy before moving all docks and other infrastructure.